 Monthly fire drills are required by the law and are an important safety precaution.
 Tornado drills are required as a safety precaution during tornado season in the spring.
 Lock Down and Active Threat drills are practiced on a regular basis to ensure students safety in the event of emergency.
 Teachers will inform students of the proper procedure for each of these drills.
-For a copy of the ACPA safety plan, please contact our Front Office.
+In case of an emergency, such as a lock down, ACPA will notify parents and guardians via the One Call Now system.
+The One Call Now system includes voice, text, and email messages.
+For a copy of the ACPA safety plan, please contact our Main Office.